U is for an homage to urban life.

 Then there’s the urban environment, not unmarred either, but captivating.
 The following images are my homage to street life.
 While the circumstances of some street people may be unfortunate, the presence of those without traditional shelter seems to be an everyday — if devastating — part of the urban habitat, certainly for as long as society remains a little broken.
 My concern over a potential callous description of struggling individuals led me to include the majority of images of unsheltered street folks in a different type of post.
 In the pictorial here I’ve tried to preserve a range of other people populating various streets, be they in Los Angeles, New York, San Jose or Colombo.

-Having been born in Tehran, in certain parts, we would drive by an entire town of shanties made of corrugated tin.
-The tin city is a dominant image from my childhood, along with curious faces staring back at my own curiosity.
-I experienced the same while visiting Colombo, the capital of Sri Lanka, which resides by the sea.
+Growing up in Tehran, we would drive by entire shanty towns made of corrugated tin.
+Tin cities remain a dominant image within my childhood memories of Iran.
+Curious faces stared back at my own curiosity.
+Later, as an adult, I experienced the same while visiting Colombo, Sri Lanka (below).

-The Sri Lanka images are from a couple of years ago when I booked the lead in a film bringing me there.
-The shoot caused me to miss three weeks of film classes, which I had to make up with an extra credit assignment.
-So I scraped together the shaky, lo-res footage and pictures of Sri Lanka I found on my phone.
-I added words and music to it, and ironically, the phone film survives, but the movie I was starring in never got completed.
-But I did get Sri Lanka out of it.
+The Colombo images are from a couple of years ago when I booked the lead in a movie meant to shoot in Sri Lanka.
+The booking caused me to miss three weeks of film class, which I had to make up by turning in an extra credit assignment.
+So I scraped together the shaky, lo-res footage and pictures of Sri Lanka I found on my phone and added words and music to it.
+Ironically, the phone video survives, but the movie I was starring in never it made to completion.
+I got Sri Lanka out of it though.

 On the video I slapped on the label “Have a Heart Productions,” not referring to the content of the footage, but as a buttering up joke for the film teacher to accept my bid for extra credit.
 (He did not.)

 Here’s the pixelated Sri Lanka journey.